 Why there are no ads on this blog:

 I hate internet ads.
 I don’t care that they support the current structure of the internet or that everybody else is using them to create revenue.
 I won’t ever allow them on any site I control.
 Ever.
 I’m willing to offer my content for free if the only alternative is soft porn, “weird new tricks,” and miracle cures.
-But if you like what I write and want to support it, you can always donate to Renew the Arts.
+But if you like what I write and want to support it, you can support me on Patreon.

 Why there are a bunch of political articles in the archives: